Maria Fyfe

-Maria Fyfe (née O'Neill; 25 November 1938 – 3 December 2020) was a Scottish politician and educator who served as Member of Parliament for Glasgow Maryhill from 1987 to 2001.
+Catherine Mary "Maria" Fyfe (née O'Neill; 25 November 1938 – 3 December 2020), known as Maria Fyfe, was a Scottish politician and educator who served as Member of Parliament for Glasgow Maryhill from 1987 to 2001.

 She was Deputy Shadow Minister for Women from 1988 to 1991, Convener of the Scottish Group of Labour MPs from 1991 to 1992 and front bench spokesperson for Scotland from 1992 to 1995.
 Fyfe campaigned for 50-50 representation of women in the Scottish Parliament.

-Early life
+Background

-She was the daughter of James O'Neill, a clerk, tram driver and shopworker, and Margaret Lacey, a former shop assistant.
-She was born in Gorbals, Glasgow, and was educated at Notre Dame High School.
-She became a member of the Labour Party in 1960.
-She returned to education as a mature student, studying Economic History at the University of Strathclyde and graduated in 1975 with a BA (Hons).
+Catherine Maria O'Neill was born on 25 November 1938 in Glasgow, where she grew up in Gorbals, the daughter of James O'Neill, a clerk, tram driver and shopworker, and Margaret Lacey, a former shop assistant.
+She briefly spent time in Ireland during the Second World War before returning to Glasgow, and was educated at Notre Dame High School in the city.
+In 1964, she married James Fyfe; they had two sons.
+She returned to education as a mature student, studying Economic History at the University of Strathclyde and graduating in 1975 with a BA (Hons).
 She worked as a senior lecturer in the Trade Union Studies Unit at Glasgow Central College of Commerce from 1978 to 1987.

-In 1980, she was elected to Glasgow District Council, serving first as Vice-Convener of the Finance Committee from 1980 to 1984 followed by being Convener of the Personnel Committee until 1987, when she was elected to Parliament.
+Early political career

+Fyfe became a member of the Labour Party in 1960.
+She and her husband James, a journalist with the Glasgow Herald, left Labour to join Jim Sillars' breakaway pro-devolution Scottish Labour Party (SLP) in 1976, but the internal strife that plagued the new venture led to her expulsion and return to her former party within a year.
+In 1980 she was a Labour candidate in that year's Glasgow District Council election, where she took the Blairdardie ward from the Scottish National Party with a majority of 763 votes.
+On the council, she served firstly as Vice-Convener of the Finance Committee (1980–84) and then as Convener of the Personnel Committee until 1987, when she was elected to Parliament.
+She was a member of Labour's Scottish Executive Committee from 1981 to 1988.